 Even the pseudocatalase website says as much, when you read “There is no scientific evidence at this time that pseudocatalase will prevent hair from going grey in areas unaffected by vitiligo.”

-For those with vitilago, I'd also add that if PC-KUS therapy is going to work, sunlight will probably also be needed.
+For those with vitiligo, I'd also add that if PC-KUS therapy is going to work, sunlight may also be needed.
 Many of the studies used what is called Narrow Band Ultraviolet B phototherapy (NBUVB).
-Basically, the UV-B rays of the sun convert an enzyme in the skin (tyrosinase) into melanin, which is what gives hair its color.
+The UV-B rays of the sun convert an enzyme in the skin (tyrosinase) into melanin, which is what gives hair its color.

 In other words, while you use PC-KUS treatments, don't wear a hat when you go outside.
 Let the sun hit your hair and interact with the compounds in psudocatalse.
 Sunlamps are also an option but some can be expensive.